DevExpress/testcafe/docs/articles/documentation/recipes/best-practices/speed-up-test-execution.md

 ## Run Tests in Headless Browsers

-Headless browsers take less time to initialize because they don't need to render the application.
-They also enable you to run tests in environments without graphical capabilities, such as CI containers.
+Headless browsers take less time to initialize because they lack a GUI.
+They also enable you to run tests in containers and other environments without graphical capabilities.

 For more information, see [Test in Headless Mode](../../guides/concepts/browsers.md#test-in-headless-mode)